The Complete Honest Hands-On Review Of Panasonic EVA1

 First, the presets cannot be saved in-camera but must be saved to an SD card.

-This means either an extra step when backing up your data and reformatting (copying your preset file to computer, formatting in-camera, then back to the computer to put the presets back on the freshly formatted card) or using up one of the SD card slots for a dedicated setup card.
+This means either an extra step when backing up your data and reformatting (copying your preset file to the computer, formatting it in-camera, then returning to the computer to put the presets back on the freshly formatted card) or using one of the SD card slots for a dedicated setup card.

-Second, the presets record every setting on the camera… and I mean EVERY setting on the camera!
+Second, the presets record every setting on the camera… and I mean EVERY setting!
 ISO, White Balance, Assignable buttons, Audio settings, output settings, peaking, markers… the whole thing!

-Then the first time I enter a new ‘mode’ on each job (say, going from 4K 24p to 2K 120p) I’ll do the changes manually and then create a new preset so I can swap back faster the next time.
+Then, the first time I enter a new ‘mode’ on each job (say, going from 4K 24p to 2K 120p), I’ll make the changes manually and then create a new preset so I can swap back faster the next time.

 And if I make a significant change (like a new WB for a new location or scene), I’ll update the existing preset (if I remember!)